MrPeltonen/SOLID-SRP/README.md

 ### Phase 3: Refactor the Code (45 minutes)

 1. **Create individual classes** - Start with the simplest responsibilities
 2. **Update the main class** - Make it use the new specialized classes
 3. **Run tests frequently** - Ensure functionality is preserved
 4. **Refine and improve** - Clean up code and improve design

+**Note**: A complete reference solution is available in `refactored_partial.py` to compare your implementation against after you've attempted the refactoring yourself.

 ### Phase 4: Reflection (15 minutes)